Chase 5/24 Rule Explained

 This is the most important rule that affects your strategy, as you always have to know what your 5/24 status is.
 You must also know when the oldest personal card you own moves outside that 24 month window.

 This is the time when your strategy should include business cards.
-As noted above, Capital One business cards do count against your 5/24 status.
+As noted above, some Capital One business cards do count against your 5/24 status.
 However, both Chase and American Express Business cards do not count (among others, but these are most popular and lucrative).
 You can own as many Chase and/or Amex business cards you want without it impacting your 5/24 status.

 Consider the following example: